Getting Started with Direct

 • A capture session must begin by way of a QR code (return_capture_url), not a text message.

-• The time-to-live (ttl) parameter is set at 10 minutes and cannot be changed.
+• The default time-to-live (ttl) parameter is set at 10 minutes and cannot be changed in Sandbox or Staging.
+It is, however, editable once you go to a production environment.

 • Simulated transaction objects are stored for a limited time.